Becoming Catholic (RCIA)

 Rite of Christian Initiation of Adults (RCIA) is a faith journey by which adults prepare to become Catholic or finish their initiation into the Catholic Church.
 The Sacraments of Initiation are Baptism, Confirmation, and Holy Communion.

 RCIA is a process of discerning one’s readiness for this commitment.

-- Deepening one’s faith in Jesus Christ through prayer and reflection
+- Deepen one’s faith in Jesus Christ through Scripture and prayer

 Support Our Parish

 In gratitude for God’s generosity, we dedicate a sacrificial portion of our gifts of time, talent, and treasure to serve Christ and His Church by supporting the needs of our parish.